wagtail/rfcs/text/010-search-query-classes.md

 >>> Page.objects.search(~Term("Hello"))
 [<Page: Goodbye>]

-# This is equivilant to:
+# This is equivalent to:
 >>> Page.objects.search(Not(Term("Hello")))
 [<Page: Goodbye>]
 ```